Challenger3000/ANTWEIGHT_BATTLEBOT/README.md

 ![image](https://github.com/Challenger3000/ANTWEIGHT_BATTLEBOT/assets/73142814/c964265b-a961-4c52-9257-dbc815d25be4)

-**Transmitter has 4 adressable leds...**
+**Transmitter has 4 addressable LEDs...**

 By default 1st one from the left is the transmitter battery status with the following colors green - yellow - red - red blinking.... all of them represent the charge state of the remote.
 2nd one is robot status:
 green - yellow - red - red blinking.... all of them represent the charge state of the robot.
 Blue/cyan blinking - binding mode

-The 2 right leds on the remote are RGB controllable, and are not currently used,
+The 2 right LEDs on the remote are RGB controllable, and are not currently used,

 **Keep in mind!**